Trailer Impact: ‘Bohemian Rhapsody’ Posts Highest Recall; ‘Fantastic Beasts: The Crimes of Grindelwald’ Sparks Most Interest in a Cinema View - BoxOffice Pro

 Friday, November 16

-- The film has spent all five weeks of tracking at #1 on the metric.
+- The film has spent all six weeks of tracking at #1 on the “cinema interest” metric.

 - Eddie Redmayne, Johnny Depp, and Jude Law star in this fantasy sequel written by J.K.
 Rowling about the wizarding world of the 1920s, many decades before the arrival of Harry Potter.